artsy/README/events/artsy-learns-to-code.md

 - 2 months of creating a project.
   - Or however long it takes, some might finish early.

+The Udacity course does _not_ teach about React or HTML or any of the things necessary to build the project – it just teaches JavaScript fundamentals.
+Our hypothesis is that learners will be able to succeed, given: a firm grasp of these fundamentals, a scaffold with necessary libraries like React already set up, a brief team-wide introduction to React, and help from mentors

 We'll have trios: one mentor and two learners, who will be partners throughout _Artsy Learns to Code_.

 ## Expectations of Learners